ligato/docs/docs/tutorials/05_kv-scheduler.md

 #### 3. Descriptor with dependency

 Next, we continue with the route descriptor, which has a dependency on an interface.
-This descriptor defines additional fields, since we need to define the dependency on the interface configuration item.
-Also here we specify descriptor struct and implement methods outside of the descriptor constructor.
+This descriptor defines additional fields, since we will need to define the dependency on the interface configuration item.
+Here we will also specify the descriptor struct and implement methods outside of the descriptor constructor.

 Define the struct and constructor first:

 ```go
 type RouteDescriptor struct {